 Saga: coordination styles

-All key commands and decisions pass through one central coordinator.
+All key commands and decisions pass through a single coordinator.

 OrderCreated